 People are the vital assets at Danone.
 Supply chain teams are performing on frontlines and the crucial connectors between business strategy and objectives, and the outside world.
 Empowering supply chain professionals to flex against the upcoming changes on the business horizons by changing business models in a timely manner.

-VUCA is a new norm in business and organizations have to make strategies to equip supply chain team to tackle such issues.
+VUCA is a new norm in business and organizations have to make strategies to equip supply chain teams to tackle such issues.
 VUCA is applicable whether your business is big or small, global or local.
 The pace at which external factors are changing ways of working is not going to slow down.
 While our processes and methods have to adapt in line with the context we’re operating in, it’s the people within your supply chain function who will make sure any changes are both business and mission-fit.
 Engaging your people and knowing how to empower them with the knowledge and tools needed to play their role effectively should be a top focus.

 Tring… Tring… It’s a wakeup call for Supply Chain professionals.